 This disorder has no cure; therefore, treatment is directed at decreasing symptoms.
 This condition, along with the other congenital ichthyoses, is one of the targets in gene therapy research.

 Emollients should be applied after showering or bathing.
 The stratum corneum can absorb 6 times its weight in water, and a heavy emollient, such as petrolatum jelly (Vaseline) or water-in-oil preparations (eg, Eucerin) should be applied while the skin is still wet.
 Alpha-hydroxy acids, such as lactic acid (eg, Lac-Hydrin), help reduce corneocyte adhesion and decrease the thickness of the epidermis.
 Urea creams can help soften scales.
 Salicylic acids in combination with propylene glycol help to remove dark scaling.
 Care must be taken when using topical salicylates over large areas, especially in children, because of reports of systemic salicylate intoxication.
 Topical retinoic acids (eg, Retin-A) decrease thickened scaling.
 Antiseptics and antimicrobials can be used topically to control odor.
 Because of the significant long-term adverse effects, reserve systemic retinoids for severe disease that is refractory to conventional therapy.
+Topical botanicals have been used, but more study is needed.

 Oral liarozole (75-150 mg/day) was reported to help scaling and other symptoms but did not reach statistical significance because of the small sample size.